cferdinandi/adventure/content/adventures/ready-to-play/lacey-the-luck-dragon.md

 {{%encounter order="c" title="The Three-Headed Dog" optional="true" tips="Players may choose to fight, use a tool or something in the surroundings to distract or trick the dog, or flee" difficulty="-2" battle="Three-Headed Dog" success="With the three-headed monster defeated, you continue on your journey.
 As you walk past, you notice some items glinting in a dark corner, and find gear that will be useful as you continue on your adventure.
 You pick it up, and continue down the tunnel." failure="You quickly dart down a small side tunnel, too narrow for the three-headed beast to fit his broad shoulders.
 As you keep walking, you see daylight in the distance."%}}
 As you round the bend, you enter a tall cavern.
 Out of the darkness, a giant three-headed dog emerges.
 The dog growls and bares its teeth, clearly displeased that there are intruders in his tunnel.
 {{%/encounter%}}

+{{%encounter order="7d" title="Cavern of Gifts" optional="true"%}}
+This part of the tunnel has no villains or challenges.
+It's a good place for the adventurers to rest, and maybe find a hidden item, some gold, or healing potions.
+{{%/encounter%}}

 ### 8. The Forest